 Feeling like you don’t matter is the worst.

 Ask openly if your prospect wants you to stop contacting them.
-Hearing back that someone is not interested is good because it means they haven’t forgotten about you.
+Hearing that someone isn't interested is good because it means they haven’t forgotten about you.
 It also provides clarity: now you know where you stand.

 Set a goal for rejections, not just sales.
 Hell, create a chart and hang it on your office wall.
 Celebrate when you get actual rejections — seriously, a month without ghosts is one for the books.